iifl-logo

 (b) Industry structure and developments

-The board feels that the initiatives and plans by the government for the infrastructure sector, will attract lot of capital for its development.
-Considering the growth of the company in infrastructure business and taking into account the available opportunities, the Board has decided to focus on infrastructure projects.
+The board feels that the initiatives and plans by the government for the infrastructure sector, will attract lot of capital investors for its development.
+Considering the growth of the company in infrastructure business and the available opportunities, the Board has decided to focus on infrastructure projects.

-Infrastructure projects are highly capital intensive and often suffer crippling time and cost overruns due to delays in the construction phase because of the following issues: land issues, rights of way, practical environmental challenges and other delays in securing consents.
-The company is exposed to interest risk, currency fluctuations, credit risk and regulatory risks.
+Attractive growth opportunities exist in the highway development sector, which has increased the number of players operating in the industry competing for projects.
+Infrastructure projects are typically capital intensive and require high levels of long-term debt financing.
+The company is exposed to competition, interest risk, currency fluctuations, credit risk and regulatory risks.
 These challenges restrain the sector from yielding full benefits of the potential growth.

 The Company could not get any new infrastructure project during the year and there was no operations in the company hence segment wise performance comparison is not possible.
 The Management is trying its best for procuring and developing this segment.

 The company has registered a total income of Rs.
-19.99 lakhs during the year.
-The loss before Interest Tax and Depreciation was Rs.
-6.33 lakhs.
-The net loss for the year is Rs.
-6.39 Lakhs
+18.30 lakhs during the year.
+The profit before Interest Tax and Depreciation was Rs.
+9.25 lakhs.
+The net profit for the year is Rs.
+9.13 Lakhs

-Since there were no business in the Company, above details are not required
+Since there were no business in the Company, above details have not been mentioned.

 Change in the Nature of Business

-During the period under review there is no change in the nature of business of the Company.
-Insurance
+During the period under review there was no change in the nature of business of the Company.

 The movable assets of the company has been adequately insured.